-Nokia 8 is HMD Global’s flagship that is aimed to be a comeback kid after the company’s long-lost battle in smartphone’s competitive market.
-Budget phones like Nokia 6 were released prior to the Nokia 8 and at the time of launch, despite its flagship features, the phone was priced slightly lower than the prevailing flagships to capture a significant market portion.
+Nokia 8 is HMD Global’s flagship that is aimed to be a comeback kid after the company’s long-lost battle in the smartphone’s competitive market.
+Budget phones like Nokia 6 were released before the Nokia 8, and at the time of launch, despite its flagship features, the phone was priced slightly lower than the prevailing flagships to capture a significant market portion.

-Making a phone stand out solely on the basis of its design is getting more complicated than it seems.
-Almost every conceivable shape has been transformed to reality by the smartphone manufacturers yet we see some outstanding design ideas in the form of smartphones like Oppo Find X and Vivo Nex.
+Making a phone stand out solely based on its design is getting more complicated than it seems.
+Almost every conceivable shape has been transformed into reality by smartphone manufacturers, yet we see some outstanding design ideas in the form of smartphones like Oppo Find X and Vivo Nex.

 The front of the phone has a Nokia branding on the top right corner, and on the bottom bezel, it hosts a capacitive fingerprint scanner along with which you’ll find capacitive back and recent apps buttons.
 The fingerprint scanner is squeezed and small in size which often results in misreading your thumb impression, so you have to align your finger precisely for the scanner to read it.

 The top and bottom bezels are quite expanded in size whereas the polished aluminum back of the phone is extremely slick and tends to slip away from hands.